Skip to Content

 Horse Racing with a Cart.

-Harness racing is a horse racing variety where horses race, pulling a small cart while running in a specific gait, either pacing or trotting.
-Horses racing while pulling carts is an ancient sport.
+Harness racing is a horse racing variety in which horses race, pulling a small cart while running in a specific gait, either pacing or trotting.
+Horse racing while pulling carts is an ancient sport.
 Records dating back to 1500 BC indicate that horses were trained and bred for chariot races.
 The most famous era of harness races occurred during the 4th century in Rome.

 The ancient chariot races displayed bravery and skills developed on the battlefield.
 Huge arenas called hippodromes were constructed for the competitions; some of these structures had seating for over 100,000 spectators.